vishakhadhonde9/Terraform/Session-8] Modules.md

 - It usually resides in the root directory of your Terraform project.

 ## Child Module -

-A reusable module that defines specific resources (e.g., EC2, VPC, RDS).
+- A reusable module that defines specific resources (e.g., EC2, VPC, RDS).

-Stored in a separate directory and used by the root module.
+- Stored in a separate directory and used by the root module.

+## Public Module (Terraform Registry) -
+- Pre-built modules available at Terraform Registry.
+- Example: terraform-aws-modules/vpc/aws provides a reusable AWS VPC module.